 Are compensatory damages separate from any back pay award?

-Yes.
-You may be eligible for back pay even if you do not file a claim for compensatory damages.
-Your eligibility for back pay is not affected by whether you file a claim for compensatory damages.
+Yes, they are separate.
+Your eligibility for back pay is not affected by whether you filed a claim for compensatory damages.

 Are compensatory damages separate from priority hiring relief?

-Why are Hispanic applicants not able to claim compensatory damages?
+Why were Hispanic applicants not able to claim compensatory damages?

 This case began with the United States Department of Justice filing a complaint against New York City, alleging that the City's use of certain firefighter exams disproportionately excluded black and Hispanic applicants from the FDNY.
 Compensatory damages are not available under the claims brought by the United States.
 The Vulcan Society - the association of black firefighters within the FDNY - and three individual applicants (called the "intervenors") later joined the case on behalf of black applicants.
 The intervenors joined the DOJ's original claims, and also made specific requests of their own, including compensatory damages.
 No group similar to the Vulcan Society joined the case on behalf of Hispanic applicants.
 As a result, compensatory damages are available only for black applicants.